Bilalh/bilalh.github.io/content/posts/fixing-corrupt-mp3s.md

 	make -f Makefile.gcc

-and then place the binaries in `/usr/local/bin`
+and then place the binaries in you `$PATH` e.g. `/usr/local/bin`

 Usage
 -----

-To fix the corrupt mp3s use
+To fix the corrupt mp3s use the following

 	mp3val -f

 which tells `mp3val` to fix the errors in the mp3s.
-Wildcards can be used e.g.
+Shell wildcards can be used e.g.

 	mp3val -f *.mp3

-which fix all mp3 in the current directory.
+which will fix all mp3 in the current directory.

-`mp3val` keeps all the old tags as well, which is useful
+`mp3val` also keeps all the old tags as well, which is useful.